Ethical Foundation of Informed Consent

-Future Regulatory Requirements
+New Regulatory Requirements

 On January 19, 2017, the Department of Health and Human Services (DHHS) and 15 other agencies published revisions to the Common Rule, and some of the most significant changes are aimed at enhancing the informed consent process for research (Sugarman 2017).

+In order to give institutions additional time to prepare, implementation of most of the revisions was delayed until January 20, 2019.
 The compliance date for cooperative research (and use of a central or single IRB) has not changed and is still January 20, 2020.

-If the proposed changes to the Common Rule go into effect, the definition of human subject will change:
+When the proposed changes to the Common Rule go into effect, the definition of human subject will change:

 Human subject “means a living individual about whom an investigator (whether professional or student) conducting research: (i) Obtains information or Biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.” §__.102.e

 The revised rule includes new requirements regarding the information that must be provided as part of the informed consent process:

 - The rule specifies that the informed consent process must begin with a summary of the main reasons why a person might or might not want to participate in the research.

 - It must start with “a concise and focused presentation of the key information that is most likely to assist a prospective subject or legally authorized representative in understanding the reasons why one might or might not want to participate in the research.”
 This part of the informed consent must be organized and presented in a way that facilitates comprehension.” §__.116.a.5.i